Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 A: That's why you'll hear me say double.
 For this time I'll just call it the moisturizing formula when I talk to a woman.
 When I talk to a man it'll be the lube formula, okay?
 So remember they're the same thing.
-So the lubrication formula , you have that a couple of times a day for about ten days and then once a day after that.
+So the lubrication formula, you have that a couple of times a day for about ten days and then once a day after that.
 Usually within about thirty days you can tolerate the sun.
 Okay, that means its lots of butter in there, the raw unsalted butter, okay.
 Right, do you have a question?